DM8AT/GLGE-Old/README.md

 - Texture atleasing

 # Changelogs
+## Update 0.3-1
+- an alpha of 1.f will now be renderd solid on transparent objects
+- transparent objects will render in the opaque and transparent pass by default now to render solid and transparent parts
+- a object can be set to be "fullyTransparent", then it will have the old behaviour.
+This drasticaly improves performance for only transparent objects.
 ## Update 0.3
 - added a lot of new window related functions
    - show/hide the window border